 2015 International Scientists Appeal to U.N. to Protect Humans and Wildlife from Electromagnetic Fields and Wireless Technology

 In May 2015, a group of over 200 scientists from 39 nations who have authored more than 2,000 articles on this topic appealed to the United Nations to address “the emerging public health crisis” related to cell phones and other wireless devices.
 These scientists state that “the ICNIRP guidelines do not cover long-term exposure and low-intensity effects, and are “insufficient to protect public health.”

 Many people do not realise that there is a safer and healthier way to access the internet in your home, workplace or school.
-Most broadband connections come into your home using a phone line or fibre optic cable – you can eliminate or reduce the need for wifi by connecting your computer, laptop, device to the internet using an ethernet cable (usually supplied with modem).
+Most broadband connections come into your home using a phone line or fibre optic cable – you can eliminate or reduce the need for wifi by connecting your computer, laptop, device to the internet using an ethernet cable (usually supplied with modem or available from computer and electrical shops).
 Not only is this better for your family’s health, but a wired connection is more secure and faster than a wireless connection.

 Popular devices emitting wifi and wireless radiation in your home:

 - Internet Routers (in most routers Wifi can be disabled)